d0minicO/do-llama3/README.md

 Run the script (make sure to specify the correct llama_version and model_size)
 ```
-python convert_llama_weights_to_hf.py --llama_version 3 --input_dir /home/dowens/projects/llama/Meta-Llama-3-8B --model_size 8B --output_dir /home/dowens/projects/llama/meta-llama-3-8b-hf
+python convert_llama_weights_to_hf.py --input_dir /home/dowens/.llama/checkpoints/Llama3.2-1B-Instruct --model_size 1B --llama_version 3.2 --output_dir /home/dowens/projects/llama/meta-llama-3.2-1b-hf
 ```

 ################################################################################
-#### Step 4: Load python scripts and perform inference with Llama-3-8B
+#### Step 4: Load python scripts and chat with Llama-3.2

-First download the helpels
-r functions from this repo
+First download the python functions from this repo
 ```
 wget dollama3.py
 ```

 Then enter python console and load the custom functions from the script
 ```
-conda activate llama3
+conda activate llama3.2
 python
-from dollama3 import load_llama, infer_llama
+from dollama3 import load_llama, chat_with_llama
 ```

-Load the model to the GPU (takes several minutes and uses all the RAM...)
+Load the model to the GPU (takes several minutes and uses all the RAM for larger models, 1B seems much faster!)
 ```
 load_llama()
 ```

 It will ask you for the path to the huggingface model, enter the full path like so
 ```
-/home/dowens/projects/llama/meta-llama-3-8b-hf
+/home/dowens/projects/llama/meta-llama-3.2-1b-hf
 ```

-Perform inference using the loaded model
+Chat with the loaded model
 ```
-infer_llama()
+chat_with_llama()
 ```

-It will ask you for the following:

-Specify how many tokens to get back from the model: # this is the length of the response you will get back Enter the input prompt to begin your inference: # this is the start of the prompt the model will complete